I INTERNATIONAL COURSE

 Schedule:

-María Ovelar, song adaptor (view his resume here).
+María Ovelar, song adaptor (view her resume here).

 Ángel Fernández Sebastián, song adaptor (view his resume here).